Rep. Gluesenkamp Perez visits Stevenson High School in March 2023.

 Today, Rep. Marie Gluesenkamp Perez (WA-03) sent a letter urging House Leadership to prioritize a three-year extension of the Secure Rural Schools (SRS) program to ensure rural communities can continue to access vital funds for infrastructure and schools.
 In order for the program to stay on schedule, reauthorization needs to be completed by the end of the calendar year.

 The SRS program is a historically bipartisan lifeline for rural communities that used to rely on timber revenue and are highly impacted by federal lands.
 In Skamania County, only 1.8 percent of land can generate revenue for community services, and SRS funding accounts for 5.1 percent of the county’s budget.
-The county will have to start the entire budgeting process over again if SRS funding isn’t received and has already laid off staff and combined schools to try to save money.
+The county will have to make significant cuts if the funding isn’t received and has already laid off staff and combined schools to try to save money.

 Rep. Gluesenkamp Perez cosponsored bipartisan legislation to reauthorize the program and led a bipartisan amendment to include reauthorization in annual defense legislation.
 She has been working to build support for the effort among her colleagues on both sides of the aisle.